-I’ve compiled a list of only the best traditions for families that you can start right away, whether you have a new baby or older kiddos.
+I’ve compiled a list of only the best traditions for families.
+You can start them right away, whether you have a new baby or older kiddos.

-And while we’ve had some pretty awesome holidays with them already, we’re finally living in the home we plan to stay in for many years to come, so I think it’s high time we start thinking about starting some new traditions with them.
+We’ve had some pretty awesome holidays with them already!
+But we’re finally living in the home we plan to stay in for many years.
+So it’s high time we start thinking about starting some new traditions with them.

 Which is why I put this list together.

 Let’s get started!
 But first, what’s so great about family Christmas traditions?

 The Magic of Starting Family Christmas Eve Traditions

 Looking back to my own childhood, Christmas was a magical time of year.
 It wasn’t the “same old” day to day life.
 We had family Christmas Eve traditions that I looked forward to each year.

 - Going to Grandma’s house and playing with our cousins.